 Counting Coins Worksheets

 This is a great place to start with younger students as they are likely to encounter coins before they encounter too many bills.
-Including children in money transactions helps them to develop important money management skills and has benefits in other math topics such as fractions (think a quarter of a dollar, for example).
-Some of the coin worksheets are quite large due to the images contained, so be patient while they load or right-click the direct link on the next page and save.
+Including children in money transactions helps them to develop important money management skills and has benefits in other math topics such as fractions.

 Adding Money Worksheets

-This is a nice way to gently move students into thinking about decimals and what a great opportunity to use some manipulatives.
+Adding money amounts is a nice way to gently move students into thinking about decimals and what a great opportunity to use some manipulatives.
 Students generally perform better with math that has meaning.
 Decimal numbers to hundredths have most likely been in students' lives since very early on as stores display prices, parents comment about the prices to help develop critical thinking in their children, so if there is one decimal that students understand well, it is money.
 They sometimes have trouble relating it to paper and pencil which is why manipulatives come in handy.
-Who doesn't have a few thousand dollars in small bills and coins kicking around to bring into a classroom.... no?
-Well, good thing there is play money!
-It's a little cheaper than real money and doesn't disappear quite as quickly.
+Play money is a little cheaper than real money and doesn't disappear quite as quickly.

 Subtracting Money Worksheets